-Your car boasts of an enviable mileage or a myriad of cabin features but what happens when the tyres get tired?
+Your car boasts of an enviable mileage, or a myriad of cabin features but what happens when the tyres get tired?
 So, even though your car's engine can cover miles and miles, can your car run without its legs?

-This is why the timely replacement of your car tyres becomes imperative as your car's safety and performance also depend on the state of the tyres.
+This is why timely replacement of your car tyres becomes imperative as your car's safety and performance also depend on the state of the tyres.
 Keep in mind, that after your car tyres have covered a certain distance, you must visit a car tyre shop or service centre for a thorough examination.
-We recommend that you get a professional opinion about the health of your tyres.
+We recommend that you a get professional opinion about the health of your tyres.
 This will give you an idea of whether they have more life in them, or if it is time to bid farewell to them.

 By the way, you can determine the health of your tyres yourself, too.
-All standard tyres today come with a treadwear indicator (TWI) on the grooves.
+All standard tyres today come with a tread wear indicator (TWI) on the grooves.
 As the name suggests, this indicator informs you how much tread remains on the tyre.
 If your tyres hit the TWI mark, it means your car needs new wheels.

 But say, your rear wheels still have some life left in them.
 Or your front wheels can cover more miles.
 What is the right thing to do then?
 A significant concern for most car owners is whether all four tyres need to be replaced, or just the ones with wearing tread?

 Don't worry, we aren't ‘tyred’ of your questions!
 Here's what you should do when you can't decide how to go about the replacement of your tyres: